 The Tower of London is located adjacent to the Tower Bridge so you may want to combine both into one visit.

-For more information about Tower of London including hours and admission charges visit their official website: Tower of London
+For more information about visiting the Tower of London including admission fees visit their official website at the link above.